AlieksieievOU/dogviewer/README.md

 Add a favorites list on the right side of the app.
 The user now should be able to use a "favorites" button to add the main dog image to their favorites.
 When clicking on an item in the favorites list, that image and breed name should be shown as the main image.
-There should be a button next to each favorited item for removing it from the favorites list. (not done)
+There should be a button next to each favorited item for removing it from the favorites list.

 ## Installation and Setup